-Name Status Indication

-On The system has started up successfully.

-U (Power) Flashing The system is starting up or the firmware is being upgraded.
-Do not disconnect or power off your router.
+Name Status Indication On System initialization completes.
+U (Power) Flashing System initialization or firmware upgrade is in process.
+Do not disconnect or power off the router.
 Off Power is off.

-On The 2.4GHz wireless band is enabled.
+On The 2.4GHz wireless band is working properly.
 (2.4GHz Wireless) Off The 2.4GHz wireless band is disabled.

-LED Explanation

-Name Status Indication On The 5GHz wireless band is enabled.
+On The 5GHz wireless band is working properly.
 (5GHz Wireless) Off The 5GHz wireless band is disabled.
-Green On Internet service is available. 🔰 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
-Off The router's Internet port is unplugged. ₩ (Ethernet) On At least one powered-on device is connected to the router's LAN port. , Off No powered-on device is connected to the router's LAN port.
-On The inserted USB device is ready to use. \$ (USB) Flashing A USB device is being identified.
-Off No device is plugged into the USB port.
-(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off.
-4, 1 Flashing WPS connection is in progress.
-This may take up to 2 minutes.
+On The Ethernet port is connected.
+(Ethernet) Off No connection.
+Blue On Internet is available. ⊘ (Internet) Orange On The router's Internet port is connected, but the Internet is not available.
+Off The router's Internet port is not connected.
+0 000 On/Off Turns On when a WPS synchronization is established and automatically turns Off about 5 minutes later. ☐ (WPS) Flashing A wireless device is trying to connect to the network via WPS.
+This process may take up to 2 minutes.